 Before you go ahead and purchase your Golden Shepherd puppy, there are several things that we want you to think about.

-Ultimately, there is a real need for you to take a good look at yourself in order to determine if this is the correct breed for you.
+Ultimately, there is a real need for you to take a good look at yourself to determine if this is the correct breed for you.

-In order to do this, you need to be willing to think about various questions, and continue to do so as you work through our complete guide.
+To do this, you need to be willing to think about various questions and continue to do so as you work through our complete guide.
 Questions such as the following are going to prove to be rather important.

 - Do you have any experience of looking after a dog of this size?

 - Do you understand their needs and requirements?

 - Are you able to exercise them as often as is required?

 - Can you train them and do so successfully?

 Being honest with yourself is going to make not only your life, but the life of your dog a whole lot better, and that is something that just cannot be overlooked at any point.

 With Golden Shepherd puppies, then there are the common things that will contribute to the price that you need to pay.